DRURY TERTIARY SCHOLARSHIP

-Two tertiary scholarships worth $2,000 per annum each for three years are available to young women enrolled at Kelston Girls’ College who have completed NCEA Level 2 and are planning to study at tertiary level the following year.
+Up to two tertiary scholarships, worth $2,000 per annum each for four years are available to young women enrolled at Kelston Girls’ College in year 13 in 2019 who have completed NCEA Level 2 and are planning to study at tertiary level in 2020.

 The criteria :

 1. Academic achievement